viboverse/functional-programming-jamk/materials/12-process-comms.md

 Processes and links play an important role when building fault-tolerant systems.
 Elixir processes are isolated and don't share anything by default.
 Therefore, a failure in a process will never crash or corrupt the state of another process.
 Links, however, allow processes to establish a relationship in case of failure.
 We often link our processes to supervisors which will detect when a process dies and start a new process in its place.

-While other languages would require us to catch/handle exceptions, in Elixir we are actually fine with letting processes fail because we expect supervisors to properly restart our systems.
-“Failing fast” is a common philosophy when writing Elixir software!
+While other languages would require us to catch/handle exceptions, in Elixir we are actually fine with letting processes fail because we expect supervisors to properly restart our systems. *Failing fast* is a common philosophy when writing Elixir software.

 spawn/1 and spawn_link/1 are the basic primitives for creating processes in Elixir.
 Although we have used them exclusively so far, most of the time we are going to use abstractions that build on top of them.
 Let's see the most common one, called tasks.